Want the sexiest butt ever?

-Without sufficient recovery period or a rest day in between vigorous squat sessions, the famed and popular 30 day squat challenge can be disastrous and outright dangerous.
+Without sufficient recovery period or a rest day in between, vigorous squat sessions, the famed and popular 30-day squat challenge can be disastrous and outright dangerous.

-Jonathan Ross, Health and Fitness Expert named 2010 IDEA Personal Trainer of the Year explains on his ACE article, How Much Rest You Actually Need, "proper recovery is as important as proper training." and that you make progress not when you work out, but when you recover from the workout.
+Jonathan Ross, Health, and Fitness Expert named 2010 IDEA Personal Trainer of the Year explains on his ACE article, How Much Rest You Actually Need, "Proper recovery is as important as proper training."
+And that you make progress not when you work out, but when you recover from the workout.

 Jay Cardiello, a globally-recognized fitness trainer warns how insufficient rest can make you become more susceptible to muscle soreness, improper sleep, a decrease in strength, and injury.

-To provide the proper rest and much needed recovery, we came up with an alternative 30 Day Squat Challenge that is safe and beginner friendly.
+To provide the proper rest and much-needed recovery, we came up with an alternative "30-Day Squat Challenge" that is safe and beginner friendly.

-1. Wall Sit
+1. Wall Squat